 “It never ceases to amaze me: we all love ourselves more than other people, but care more about their opinion than our own.” – Marcus Aurelius

-2,000 years ago, before Facebook likes, article shares, video views, and all the other modern stamps of approval, Marcus Aurelius, the most powerful man in the world and the leader of the Roman Empire, felt the unrelenting desire to please others.
+2,000 years ago, before Facebook likes, article shares, video views, and all the other modern stamps of approval, Marcus Aurelius, the former Roman Emperor and most powerful man in the world, grappled with the unrelenting desire to please others.

 Human nature hasn’t changed much since then.
 At least mine hasn’t.

 A while back, I published an essay that gave the internet a panoramic view into my own personal battles.
-I spent the entire day furiously checking social media, craving approval.
+I spent the entire day furiously checking social media, wondering who the next complete stranger would be to give me a dopamine hit.

-Skeptical?
-Me too.
-I still buy into it too often.
-When I think about where I want to end up for residency, I catch myself asking “what people will think of me if I end up at this program or that one?”
+I know it makes no sense, but when I think about where I want to end up for residency, I catch myself asking “what people will think of me if I end up there?”

-While it’s convenient to blame medical culture and it’s emphasis on prestige, I know I need to take responsibility for the fact that that I’m hoping other people will fill the voids that I sometimes struggle to fill for myself– the ones that center around the general theme of “Am I [blank] enough?”
+At the core of this question sits the hope that someone else will fill the voids that I struggle to fill for myself– the ones that center around the general theme of “Am I [blank] enough?”
 Good, smart, impressive, desirable, talented, etc.

-It comes down to opting out of the game of trying to impress everyone and opting into the one of honoring what we stand for and trusting that we do, in fact, understand our internal truths.
+It comes down to opting out of the game of trying to impress everyone and opting into the one of honoring what we stand for and against.

-Instead of trying to cast a net of approval that catches the entire world, what if we tried to cast the smallest one possible?
-One that’s thrown with a hefty dose of self-confidence, guaranteed to catch everything that gives us a sense of meaning, without any of the junk that comes with living a life dedicated to pleasing and impressing everyone else.
+Instead of trying to cast a net of approval that catches the hoards of strangers who might be impressed with a resumé of renowned institutions, what if we tried to cast the smallest one possible?
+One thrown with a hefty dose of self-understanding and guaranteed to catch everything that gives us a sense of meaning, without any of the junk that comes with living a life dedicated to pleasing everyone else.

 After all, who knows what makes us happy better than we do?